‘My world exploded’: Kevin Spacey testifies on sexual assault allegations

 Spacey seemed more than content to reflect on happier times in his career but was repeatedly drawn back to the reason he was addressing a jury of nine men and three women at Southwark Crown Court.

-He could face a prison term if convicted of charges that include sexual and indecent assault counts and one count of causing a person to engage in penetrative sexual activity without consent.
+He could face prison if convicted of charges that include sexual and indecent assault and causing a person to engage in penetrative sexual activity without consent.
 Spacey, 63, has pleaded not guilty to all counts.

 Defense lawyer Patrick Gibbs went through the allegations chronologically with Spacey, dating to the early 2000s when he came to work at the Old Vic Theatre in London and later became its artistic director.